50% OFF LAST CALL PILLOWS SHOP NOW

 After printing, the fabric dries in the open air, with sunlight setting the colors in place.
 Later, it’s washed to remove any excess pigment and beaten gently to soften the texture.

-In one studio, I remember bolts of printed fabric hanging like prayer flags, their patterns fluttering in the breeze.
-The artisans moved between them, checking for inconsistencies, trimming, and touching up where needed.
+In one studio, I remember rows of printed fabric hanging over lines of rope with their patterns fluttering in the breeze.

 When the fabric is finally cut and sewn into pillow covers, each one feels like a chapter in a larger story no two ever the same.

-Hand block printing isn’t about speed; it’s about dedication.
-One yard of fabric can take hours, sometimes days, to complete.
-So, when you see a higher price tag, know that it reflects a lineage of skill and time.
+Hand block printing isn’t about speed.
+It’s about patience, dedication, and skill that’s been passed down over generations.
+A single yard of fabric can take hours, sometimes even days, to complete by hand.
+So when you see a higher price point, it’s not just fabric you’re paying for.
+It’s time, craftsmanship, and a lineage of artistry.

 Each pillow carries: